sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_5.md

-# Jan 30 2017 ---> (Supernova Alpha1)
+# Fev 20 2017 ---> (Supernova Alpha1)

-Third meeting was concise and we discussed about project and priorrities
+Fifth meeting :Updates on project and priorirtes

 ___